spatialnetworkslab/florence-datacontainer/README.md

 `dropNA` is essentially a special case of `filter` that disposes of invalid values like `NaN`, `null` or `undefined`.
 `dropNAInstructions` can be

-- nothing or something else that's falsy, in which case it will dispose of all rows in all columns that contain invalid values
+- nothing, in which case it will dispose of all rows in all columns that contain invalid values
 - a `String` value with a column name.
 All rows that have invalid values in this column will be removed
 - an `Array` of column names (`String`s).
 All rows that have invalid values in any of these columns will be removed